-Depending on your personality and your work habits, clutter and disarray in your office CAN affect your productivity.
+Depending on your personality and your work habits, clutter and disarray in your office, especially a messy desk, CAN affect your productivity.
 And when productivity is down, so are profits.
 Clutter can also cost you money if you replaced something that was later found under a stack of papers or in a random drawer.

 For those home business owners who like the phrase “fake it til you make it,” clear out the clutter and turn your home office into a CEO’s office.
 If you don’t have an extra bedroom to turn into an office, empty out a closet to use that space.